Australian rules football in Tasmania: Representative Side

 The Tasmanian representative team have played State of Origin test matches against all other Australian states.
 The team's last appearance was at the 1993 State of Origin Championships.

 The team wears and all green guernsey with maroon trims and a gold insignia map of Tasmania more recently an embossed T symbol for Tasmania.
+The same guernsey design was later adopted by the state's AFL club.

 Tasmania fields Underage teams at both Under 16 and Under 18 levels in both the AFL Under 19 Championships and 2021 AFL Women's Under 19 Championships.